 Freedom is republishing a series of six articles by Corporate Watch about the energy cartels.
 CW explains:

-Throughout October and November, Corporate Watch will be taking a critical look at the top six UK energy suppliers, in solidarity with the millions of people who are struggling to keep warm now that energy bills have risen once again.
+Throughout this winter Corporate Watch has been taking a critical look at the top six UK energy suppliers, in solidarity with the millions of people who are struggling to keep warm now that energy bills have risen once again.

 We hope that our research can be a useful resource for those organising towards a mass non-payment of energy bills.